-At the meeting, the apprentice should be informed that they are required to have proof of their
+At the meeting, the apprentice should be informed that they are required to have proof of their identity with them for each end-point assessment element.
+EUIAS will accept the following as proof of identity:

 - a valid passport - a UK driving licence - a valid warrant card issued by HM forces or uniformed services - other photographic ID card such as an employee ID card or travel card.